-It can be difficult to recognize symptoms for infants and toddlers who cannot fully express the pain or irritation they might be experiencing.
+It can be difficult to recognize symptoms for infants and toddlers who cannot verbally express the pain or irritation they might be experiencing.
 If you're concerned that your young son or daughter could have a middle ear infection, look for these tell-tale signs:

 - Constant scratching or pulling at the ears